tbvalve/Teodev/README.md

 # 💫 About Me:
-working on a externel c++ minecrafy cheat and a python bug bounty hunter
+working on a externel c++ minecraft cheat and a python bug hunter

 # 💻 Tech Stack: